jacksonhenry3/superbit-lensing/job_scripts/README.md

    Open `config.sh` and update the following variables to match your setup:
    - `cluster_name`: Your target galaxy cluster
    - `band_name`: The observation band
+   - `cluster_redshift` the redshift of the target cluster
    - `DATADIR`: Path to your data directory
    - `CODEDIR`: Path to your code directory